m2w/talaria/README.md

 - `PAGINATION_SCHEME` (default `/\/page\d+\//`) _talaria_ uses this to check whether it should expand comments by default or not
 - `extrapolatePathFromPermalink(permalink_url)` handles the actual translation from URL to filename.

+This is one of the big TODOs for _talaria_: to make all configuration possible on your site instead of having to modify the source files.

 ### (optional) Customizing the look'n'feel